Who We Are and What We Do

 RSHC is a diverse, service-oriented and technologically sophisticated firm that is committed to providing legal and client service at the highest levels.
 We are determined to redefine the traditional relationship between law firms and companies by making sure that our needs and goals are always aligned with those of our clients.

-Our multi-disciplinary team is comprised of trial attorneys and white collar criminal defense lawyers, intellectual property and employment law advocates, and privacy and cybersecurity experts.
+Our multi-disciplinary team is comprised of trial attorneys and white collar criminal defense lawyers, intellectual property and employment law advocates, and attorneys with deep experience in privacy and cybersecurity.
 We have also served as internal and external investigators of discrete misconduct complaints filed by individuals and high-profile allegations of systemic issues.
 Our attorneys have served on the boards of trustees of several institutions, as adjunct faculty members, and independent monitors, giving us a unique perspective on the needs of our higher education clients.
 Collectively, as trial lawyers, we’ve tried hundreds of cases across the country, before state and federal juries.

 Our Approach and Results